Answers to the following FAQs appear below:

 Does this website show everything in the Archive?

 No, this site only shows a sample from the BSI Archive.
-Harvard's Houghton Library website shows additional material, and has an online finding aid that lists many of the items in the archive.
+The Lilly Library's website shows additional material, and has an online finding aid that lists many of the items in the archive.
 See the BSI Archive page for more details.

 How do I find things on this website?